Sigourney Weaver: Activism

 After making Gorillas in the Mist, Weaver became a supporter of the Dian Fossey Gorilla Fund, and later became its honorary chairperson.
 She was honored by the Explorers Club for her work and is considered to be an environmentalist.

 In October 2006, Weaver gave a news conference at the start of a United Nations General Assembly policy deliberation where she outlined the threat to ocean habitats posed by deep-sea trawling, an industrial method for catching fish.

-On April 8, 2008, in the Rainbow Room, Weaver hosted the annual gala of the Trickle Up Program, a non-profit organization focusing on those (mainly women and disabled people) in extreme poverty.
+On April 8, 2008, in the Rainbow Room, Weaver hosted the annual gala of the Trickle up Program, a non-profit organization focussing on those (mainly women and disabled people) in extreme poverty.